 Directors must be able to offer appropriate levels of dedication and will adopt the measures required to ensure the good management and control of Cellnex in the performance of their duties.
-For this purpose, the directors of the Company may not sit on more than four (4) boards of directors of other listed companies (in accordance with Recommendation 25 of the GGCLC).
+For this purpose, and in line with Recommendation 25 of the GGCLC, Article 26 of the Board of Directors' Regulations establishes that the directors of the Company may not sit on more than four (4) boards of directors of other listed companies.
 For the purposes of this standard, all the boards of directors of companies that are part of the same group will be counted as a single board of directors and the following will not be counted: (i) boards of directors of holding companies or companies that may constitute vehicles or complements for the professional activities of the director, his/her spouse or equivalent or their closest family members; (ii) boards of directors on which the director sits as a proprietary director at the proposal of Cellnex or any company in its group; or (iii) the boards of directors of companies whose purpose is complementary or accessory to another activity that, for the director of the Company, may entail an activity related to leisure, assistance or help to third parties or of any other kind that does not represent self-dedication to a commercial business.